patrickocoffeyo/BootstrapBlocks/README.md

 ##The Module
-[Base Building Blocks Module](https://github.com/patrickocoffeyo/BaseBuildingBlocksModule) allows you to add custom Bootstrap-ized elements, like configurable Bootstrap menu blocks, navbars (including a nice Administration navbar) carousels from content types, and more.
+[Bootstrap Blocks Module](https://github.com/patrickocoffeyo/BootstrapBlocksModule) allows you to add custom Bootstrap-ized elements, like configurable Bootstrap menu blocks, navbars (including a nice Administration navbar) carousels from content types, and more.
 It's pretty much a staple for using this theme.

 ## Installation
 Pretty easy stuff: